uidaholib/digital-collections-docs/content/collectionbuilder/05-about-page.md

 Becky Kramer, “Pre-Dam Photos May Be Glimpse of Future,” The Spokesman-Review, March 30, 2009, https://www.spokesman.com/stories/2009/mar/30/pre-dam-photos-may-be-glimpse-of-future/.
 (Archived: https://perma.cc/LN7F-Q2CW)

-You are encouraged to add any other links to that is relevant to the digital collection you are working on even if they are not listed as a citation.
-This applies to links within the text of an About page itself that are not included in the citation list.

 ---

 ## Horizontal Line Breaks